ChackDan/PStemp/Add-AzureRmServiceFabricClusterCertificate.md

 -PfxDestinationFile 'c:\newcert.pfx' -Password $pwd -CertificateDnsName 'Contoso.com'
 ```

-This command will add certificate by creating an new self signed certificate and uploading to Azure key vault, and upgrade the certificate as secondary cluster certificate
+This command will add a certificate by creating an new self signed certificate and uploading it to the Azure key vault, and upgrade the certificate to secondary cluster certificate.

 ## PARAMETERS

 ### -CertificatePassword
-The password of the pfx file
+The password of the .pfx file.

 ```yaml
 Type: SecureString